-For 2019, the corporate performance objectives generally fell into the categories of regulatory achievements, lifecycle management, fiscal management, and operational execution.
-The compensation committee determined the Company met corporate goals at 100%.
-For 2019, we awarded bonuses to Mr. Tucker and Ms. Nokes in the amounts of \$256,798 and \$87,495, respectively.
-Due to his departure from the Company in February 2019, Mr. Ignelzi was not employed on the date that bonuses for fiscal year 2019 were approved and, therefore, was not eligible, and did not receive a bonus.
+For 2021, the corporate performance objectives generally fell into the categories of regulatory achievements, lifecycle management, fiscal management, and operational execution.
+The compensation committee determined the Company met corporate goals at 60%.
+For 2021, we awarded bonuses to Mr. Tucker and Ms. Nokes in the amounts of \$165,000 and \$61,301, respectively.